ishtian-revee/Comet-Busters-Reloaded/README.md

 If the player loose all of its life the game over.
 After game over user has to input their name in 3 letters (roll up and down like slots to input the username) and enter.
 The score along with the name will store in the high score table.

+### High Scores

+This screen shows all the scores and names of the user in a single table.
+This table is sorted in ascending order with the player score.
+High scores will show at the top of the table along with the username.

+### Options

+This game has only one setting option which is to turning on or off the background music while playing.

+**[Note: After turning off the music when the player again turn it on then the music will start from the beginning.]**

+### Exit Game

+This will close the game.